-In Mexico, once we “moved” across town to Selina Mexico City Downtown, we found ourselves next to Mercado San Juan Arcos de Belen, where we came so often that we got to know a mother and son who sold dried fruit, nuts and fresh juice.
+In Mexico, we found ourselves next to Mercado San Juan Arcos de Belen, where we came so often that we got to know a mother and son who sold dried fruit, nuts and fresh juice.
 They started to know us because we came several times per week.

 If you tend to drink a lot of coffee and tea like we do, staying hydrated is also important to counteract caffeine levels.
 So, what do we do?

 We always carry around water in our water bottles and we fill up whenever possible, in case we won’t see a clean water source for a while.
 Of course, we like to employ our favorite sustainable travel tips and avoid buying plastic bottles.

 Configure your habits for short vs. long trips

 It’s easier to stay healthy when traveling long-term versus traveling on shorter trips (especially if you’re a digital nomad).
 With long-term travel, you figure out how to live your regular life, complete with chores and errands.

 When we’re traveling for a weekend, we want to try all the local eats.
 We might be staying somewhere without a kitchen like a nice hotel, due to proximity or availability.

 With long-term travel, we make an effort to find accommodation with a kitchen, so that we can cook.
 That way, we have much more time to try the local foods, as well as learn to cook them, over several weeks.
 This is how we’ve stayed healthy during our travels!